haliphax/hxavatars/README.md

 # 👾 hxAvatars

-A front-end-only stream overlay that represents your chat as animated sprites.
+A static site stream overlay that represents your chat as animated sprites.

 # 🎥 Using the overlay